Last updated on August 24th, 2022 at 03:01 pm

 So this is just a few of our tips for picking the perfect tent, but it does all come down to personal preference.
-If you have any of your own tips, leave them in the comments below!
+If you want to dive deeper into tents, have a look at our Tent Buying Guide, and if you have any of your own tips, leave them in the comments below!

 Disclaimer (11/06/2020): Due to the COVID-19 pandemic, camping is not yet permitted in the UK .
 Please ensure that you are following the government guidelines for your own safety, and the safety of others.